learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 6.5.
-How do you check if a string starts with another string?
+## Q. How do you check if a string starts with another string?

 You can use `String.prototype.startsWith()` method to check if a string starts with another string or not.
 It is fully supported in all modern browsers.